 - Services or activities provided separately by another organisation from time to time may seek to use the school premises.
-The Headteacher or Governing Body will seek written assurance that the organisations concerned have suitable policies and procedures in place with regard to safeguarding children and that relevant safeguarding checks have been made for all staff and volunteers. - Without this assurance then an application to use the premises will be refused
+The Headteacher or Governing Body will seek written assurance that the organisations concerned have suitable policies and procedures in place regarding safeguarding children and that relevant safeguarding checks have been made for all staff and volunteers. - The governing body will therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school or college on these matters where appropriate. - Without this assurance then an application to use the premises will be refused - If Greenvale Primary School receives an allegation relating to an incident that happened when an individual or organisation was on school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities)., Greenvale Primary School will follow their safeguarding policies and procedures, including informing the LADO as they would with any safeguarding allegation.

-23 Security
+22 Security

-- Greenvale Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
+• Greenvale Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
 Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.

-Staff will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
-Greenvale Primary School has a clear system of ensuring visitors are to be accompanied/supervised by regulated staff member.
-Visitors will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Greenvale Primary School will not tolerate or accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe).
-This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site. - Any individual on site who is not known or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.
+- Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school visitor lanyard.
+Our school has a clear system of ensuring visitors are accompanied/supervised by a staff member if a suitable DBS has not been provided.
+If an enhanced DBS has been provided the visitor will be shown to the area they are working in and will be able to be unsupervised.
+The necessary staff will be aware they are on site. - Greenvale Primary School will not tolerate or accept the behaviour of any individual (including parents) that threatens school security or leads others (child or adult) to feel unsafe.
+This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site. - Any individual on site who is not known, or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.

-24 Monitoring and Review
+23 Monitoring and Review

 - All school staff (including temporary/supply staff and volunteers) will have access to a copy of this policy.
-The policy will also be available to parents/guardians. - This policy has been written in (September 2021) to reflect the new guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff should have access to this policy and sign to the effect that they have read and understood its contents.
-The DSL will review the policy following any child protection concerns (including following learning identified from serious case reviews) or allegations against staff to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - The policy forms part of our school development plan and will be reviewed annually.
+The policy will also be available to parents/guardians on the school website or on request from the office. - This policy has been written in September 2023 to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
+The DSL will review the policy following any serious child protection concerns (including following learning identified from serious case reviews) or subststantiated allegations against staff, to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - The policy forms part of our school development plan and will be reviewed annually.

-25 Local Support
+24 Local Support

-• All members of Staff in Greenvale Primary School are made aware of local support available.
+• All members of Staff at Greenvale Primary School are made aware of local support available.